keyboard2769/nb-kosui/README.md

 - [ ] $ let's define more awt color!!
 - [ ] $ make a class and demo for trend chart.
-- [ ] $ add create and load json method to McFactory.
 - [ ] $ fill up those array packup methods.

 #### onfire

-- [ ] $ rewrite all swing dialog method comment
+- [ ] $ add create and load json method to McFactory.

 #### currently